lshannon/cf-cachable/README.md

 ## Caches Used

-This sample will show how to work with a Redis and Gemfire Cache
+This sample will show how to work with a Redis service created using the CF Marketplace and bound to the application during a `cf push` operation

 ### Working With Redis